 The Company granted all stockholders, including minority stockholders, the right to nominate directors and propose or inquire on agenda items.
-The “Call for Nominations” was posted on the Company’s website on January 28, 2019 for submission of proposed agenda and nomination of qualified candidates on or before March 8, 2019.
+The “Call for Nominations” was posted on the Company’s website on January 27, 2020 for submission of proposed agenda and nomination of qualified candidates on or before March 6, 2020.
 The agenda and nominees were approved by the Board during its meeting on January 27, 2019 and March 30, 2020, respectively.

-The Corporate Secretary reported a quorum with the attendance of shareholders who own or hold a total of 975,485,636 shares or approximately 86.55% of the total issued and outstanding shares of the Company.
+The Corporate Secretary reported a quorum with the attendance of stockholders who own or hold a total of 957,350,974 shares or approximately 84.94% of the total issued and outstanding shares of the Company.
 An electronic system facilitated the registration and vote tabulation to ensure accuracy and reliability of information.
-CGO likewise introduced Stockholders Electronic Registration and Voting Express (SERVE), a digital facility to expedite the registration and voting by stockholders present during the ASM.
+SERVE was also enhanced to allow the stockholders to attend and actively participate via remote communication and to cast their votes for the agenda items online.

 The Company posted the resolutions approved during the ASM on its website the following day so that non-attending shareholders may be immediately informed.